HomeHow Litigation Costs Behave > When switching becomes harder over time

 As a matter progresses, it accumulates knowledge, cost exposure, and procedural position.

-It is distributed across documents, decisions, and working knowledge.
+This accumulation is distributed across documents, decisions, and working knowledge.

 Information is gathered.